Cipher-Red/Aurum/README.md

 - **DNS Record Check:** Determines if the email domain has any DNS records(MX records, A & AAAA records, etc...), indicating its ability to receive emails.
 - **Blacklist Check:** Checks if the email domain is blacklisted on multiple DNSBLs, including Spamhaus, SORBS, and Barracuda.
 - **Custom Blacklist Check:** Allows adding a custom internal blacklist for manually flagged domains or specific email addresses.
+- **Email Reachability Check:** Checks the emails reachability by sending smtp packets.
-- **All-in-One Check:** Runs all four checks in sequence for comprehensive analysis.
+- **All-in-One Check:** Runs all 5 checks in sequence for comprehensive analysis.
 - **Bulk Email Check:** Performs bulk email validation from a CSV file, running a full scan for each email.
 - **Cross-Platform:** Works on both Windows and Linux systems.
 - **PDF Report Generation:** Generates a detailed PDF report of the validation results.